joyeke1/unreal-engine-projects/README.md

 These are all the projects I've done in Unreal Engine 5 in my Game Programming Paradigms class.
-The zip files require unreal engine to open, to view my code see my gitlab website: https://gitlab.com/dashboard/projects
+The zip files require unreal engine to open, to view my code, see my gitlab website: https://gitlab.com/dashboard/projects